Nomad-Media/samples-js/account-registration/Readme.md

 ![](images/register-user.png)
 ![](images/register-email.png)

 > 📘 Note
 >
-> For more information about the API call used go to [Registers a user.](ref:register-1)
+> For more information about the API call used go to [Register User](https://developer.nomad-cms.com/docs/register)

 Type the code into the "Enter Code" and click "Submit".
 If done correctly, you should get a message in the console saying "Account now verified".

 ![](images/enter-code.png)

 > 📘 Note
 >
-> For more information about the API call used go to [Verifies a user.](ref:verify-1)
+> For more information about the API call used go to [Verifie User](https://developer.nomad-cms.com/docs/verify)

 ## Resend Code